c-pedersen/PPOPS/README.md

 This package make several assumptions:

 1. Particles are perfectly spherical.
+2. Scattering is elastic.
-2. All scattered light incident on the collection mirror is detected.
+3. All scattered light incident on the collection mirror is detected.
-3. The only noise sources are signal noise, dark noise, and preamp noise (i.e., we neglect stray scattering).
+4. The only noise sources are signal noise, dark noise, and preamp noise (i.e., we neglect stray scattering).
-4. The detector is shot noise limited.
+5. The detector is shot noise limited.

 ## Installation